 If you don’t know what you stand for, then how do you expect others to?

-In this guide, we’ll be discussing everything you need to know about personal brand statements and will be providing 42 example statements.
+In this guide, we’ll be discussing everything you need to know about personal brand statements and will be providing 42 personal brand statement examples.

 We’ll be covering the following topics (click on a bullet point to jump to that section):

 A personal brand statement is a short statement used to describe your personality, attributes, skills, and achievements.
 It’s intended to create an immediate impression of who you are professionally speaking.